TexasInstruments/zephyr/boards/ti/am243x_launchpad/doc/index.rst

 version is new enough for Cortex-R support.
 You need to set the Kconfig options described in `Loading an application via UART`_.

-Additionally you need to set the following Kconfig options manually:
+Additionally you need to set the following Kconfig options additionally to the ones described in `Required binary files`_ manually:

 +----------------------------------------+------------+
 | Symbol                                 | Value      |